Going back to college as a single mom

 "Free Money" - What a wonderful phrase!
 It's even better than "Hakuna Matata" while it also embodies the Lion King mantra in a way.
 Seeking support from private foundations can be a great way to help finance your education.
 These organizations typically base their awards not only on demonstrated need, but also achievement oriented conditions.
 A good amount of them are also aimed primarily at women and their unique situations, including those for single moms specifically.
 Here's a quick starter list:

-- Soroptimist Women's Opportunity Awards – Created to assist women who provide the primary source of financial support for their families by giving them the resources they need to improve their education, skills and employment prospects.
-Each year more than $1.6 million in education grants are awarded to more than 1,200 women in need.
+- Soroptimist Live Your Dream Awards – Created to assist women who provide the primary source of financial support for their families by giving them the resources they need to improve their education, skills and employment prospects.
+Every year, Soroptimist distributes more than $2 million in education grants to about 1,500 women all over the world.

-- Jeannette Rankin Foundation Scholarships – This one is great because not only does it support single parents, but it is made for adult students over the age of 25.
-Since 1976 the scholarship fund has awarded more than $2 million in scholarships to more than 700 women.
+- Jeannette Rankin Women's Scholarship Fund – This one is great because not only does it support single parents, but it is made for adult students over the age of 35.
+Since 1976 the scholarship fund has awarded more than $3 million in scholarships to more than 1,000 women.

-- American Association of University Women – This organization has generally awarded scholarships to women pursuing careers in nontraditional fields.
+- American Association of University Women – Empowering women since 1881 AAUW has generally awarded scholarships to women pursuing careers in nontraditional fields.
 Although Brandman has campuses throughout California and Washington, our online students nationwide may explore options through this organization with regional chapters offering different scholarships.